Last updated Last updated April 28, 2026

 What is Whitepages?

 Whitepages.com is a major data broker website that collects and posts personal information online.
-The details they disclose vary from phone numbers, home addresses, and age to criminal and lien records, family connections, and property details.
+The details it discloses vary from phone numbers, home addresses, and age to criminal and lien records, family connections, and property details.
 These can be accessed either for free or for a small fee.
-As stated on their website, Whitepages believes “in the power of data and the good it plays in our online world.”
+As stated on the website, Whitepages believes “in the power of data and the good it plays in our online world.”

-However, having your personal information on data broker sites exposes you to numerous risks including financial fraud and identity theft.
-To remove your listing from Whitepages, you are required to fill out an opt-out form on their website and verify your removal request over the phone.
+However, having your personal information on data broker sites exposes you to numerous risks, including financial fraud and identity theft.
+To remove your listing from Whitepages, you are required to fill out an opt-out form on their website and verify your request over the phone.

 1. Go to Whitepages.com and search for your profile